ilap/MaterialComponentsXamarin/README.md

 ## Demos

-These apps above were translated from the original Siwft/ObjC sample apps to C# using Xamarin.iOS bindigs.
+These apps above were translated from the original Siwft/ObjC sample apps to C# using Material Components for iOSes' Xamarin.iOS bindigs.
 Click on any image for further details.

 ## Current Version